A Digital Nomad Guide to Seoul, South Korea

 Korean BBQ is not a great option for vegetarians as it is very meat based, however it is an experience worth having in Seoul.
 Korean BBQ is essentially a social way of eating, each table will be given a grill on which they grill their own meat and vegetables.
 Some of the best Korean BBQ places are Maple Tree House, Soegojib, Samwon Garden Restaurant and Wangbijib.
 This is a typical way to hang out with friends, over a Korean BBQ followed by a few drinks.

 Seoul is very accommodating to vegetarians and vegans and you will find that there are around 20 vegan and vegetarian restaurants in Seoul.
 Due to demand and popularity it is becoming increasingly common to find vegetarian restaurants around Seoul.
-Some of the top vegetarian and vegan restaurants are Plant, Cook and Book, The Bread Blue, Vegetus, Osegye Hyang, Lovinghut Café, Drunken Vegan, Vegi Green, The Raw by Twins and NAMMI PLANTLAB.
+Some of the top vegetarian and vegan restaurants are Plant, The Bread Blue, Vegetus, Osegye Hyang, Lovinghut Café, Drunken Vegan, The, and Nammi.

 Seoul has a buzzing nightlife and it is a city that is ready to party.
 There are many forms of evening entertainment in Seoul, from karaoke to nightclubs and bars.
 You will find that different areas of the city have different vibes, so here is break down of popular things to do in the evening and the best areas to find them.

 Seoul has some incredible nightclubs and if you want to just dance away the night, you will find somewhere that suits your vibe.
 There are two main areas of nightclubs; you will find that a lot of the high end and more mainstream nightclubs are close to Itaewon-dong, which is pretty much in the centre of Seoul.
 Another cluster of clubs are over in the west close to Sangsu metro station.
-Soap Seoul, Pistil, Glam Lounge and Venue are some of the top rated nightclubs close to Itaewon-dong.
-Some of the best nightclubs located near to Sangsu metro include HipHop Club Cream, club vert which is popular for techno and Myeong-Wolgwan.
+Glam Lounge is one of the top rated nightclubs close to Itaewon-dong.
+Some of the best nightclubs located close to Sangsu metro include HipHop Club Cream, club vurt which is popular for techno and Myeong-Wolgwan.

 You will also find some late nightlife over near Gangnum, but there is a lot less selection in this area.
 Octagon club which is located close to Gangnum, on the south side of the river is a world famous venue and is worth a visit if you like to dance all night.